It is Morning in the World

 - Sun Tzu, The Art of War: Complete Texts and Commentaries

-Next Post - “AMERCA DOWN FOR THE COUNT - BUT BY NO MEANS OUT”
+Next Post - “AMERICA - DOWN FOR THE COUNT - BUT BY NO MEANS OUT”